Jacobi93/Segmented-Pairwise-Distance/README.md

 ## Notes

-Only Matlab codes for the our collected CM dataset is published.
+Only Matlab codes implementing ten algorithms on the collected CM dataset is published.
 Readers can easily apply them to other datasets including the [AG dataset](http://archive.ics.uci.edu/ml/datasets/Activity+Recognition+from+Single+Chest-Mounted+Accelerometer) and the [IUM dataset](http://archive.ics.uci.edu/ml/datasets/Indoor+User+Movement+Prediction+from+RSS+data).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details